Updated 24/1/18 with opening date

 Where is it?
 35 Heddon Street, London W1B 4BR

 How do I book?
-Bookings will be available for the asador, while the downstairs bar and restaurant will be reserved for walk-ins.
+Bookings will be available for the asador, while the downstairs bar and restaurant will be walk-ins only.